prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Containers allows injecting additional containers.
+<p>containers allows injecting additional containers.
 This is meant to
 allow adding an authentication proxy to an Alertmanager pod.
 Containers described here modify an operator generated container if they share the same name and modifications are done via a strategic merge